* Worldwide travel alert issued last Friday, embassies closed

 * Britain withdraws all embassy staff from Yemen

-* Restoring stability to Yemen crucial for U.S., Gulf allies (Updates with State Department spokesman, Netherlands, France)
+* Restoring stability to Yemen is crucial for the U.S., Gulf allies (Edits)

 By Mohammed Ghobari

-SANAA, Aug 6 (Reuters) - The Air Force flew some U.S. diplomatic personnel out of Yemen on Tuesday and Washington told nationals to leave the country immediately after warnings of potential attacks that pushed the United States to shut missions across the Middle East.
+SANAA, Aug 6 (Reuters) - The United States told its citizens in Yemen on Tuesday to leave immediately and airlifted out some U.S. government personnel, following warnings of potential attacks that have pushed Washington to shut diplomatic missions across the Middle East.

-Yemen, one of the poorest Arab countries, is the base for Al Qaeda in the Arabian Peninsula (AQAP), one of the most active branches of the network founded by Osama bin Laden, and militants have launched attacks from there against the West.
+The poorest Arab country, Yemen is the base for Al Qaeda in the Arabian Peninsula (AQAP), one of the most active branches of the network founded by Osama bin Laden, and militants have launched attacks from there against the West.

 U.S. sources have told Reuters that intercepted communication between bin Laden's successor as al Qaeda leader, Ayman al-Zawahri, and the Yemen-based wing was one part of the intelligence behind their alert last week.